Tountoun/spring-graphql/README.md

 - Delete author (books related to him / her are deleted)

 ## Documentation
-Here is the official documentation of spring for graphql -> [check it](https://spring.io/guides/gs/graphql-server)
+- Here is the official documentation of spring for graphql --> [check it](https://spring.io/guides/gs/graphql-server)
+- The documentation of graphql --> [graphql.org](https://graphql.org/)

 ## Contact
 - Feel free to join me at [tountounabela@gmail.com](mailto://tountounabela@gmail.com)